spujadas/elk-docker/README.md

 You can now reuse the persistent volume from that container using the `--volumes-from` option:

 	$ sudo docker run -p 5601:5601 -p 9200:9200 -p 5000:5000 --volumes-from elk_data --name elk sebp/elk

-Alternatively, if you're using Compose, then simply add the two following lines to your `docker-compose.yml` file, under the `elk:` entry:

-	  volumes:
-	    - /var/lib/elasticsearch

-Then start the container with `sudo docker-compose up` as usual.

 **Note** – By design, Docker never deletes a volume automatically (e.g. when no longer used by any container).
 Whilst this avoids accidental data loss, it also means that things can become messy if you're not managing your volumes properly (i.e. using the `-v` option when removing containers with `docker rm` to also delete the volumes... bearing in mind that the actual volume won't be deleted as long as at least one container is still referencing it, even if it's not running).
 As of this writing, managing Docker volumes can be a bit of a headache, so you might want to have a look at [docker-cleanup-volumes](https://github.com/chadoe/docker-cleanup-volumes), a shell script that deletes unused Docker volumes.